18F/handbook/_pages/about-us/teams/outreach.md

 The site team works in [#18f-site](https://gsa-tts.slack.com/messages/18f-site/).

 ## Blog
 Outreach publishes the [18F blog](https://18f.gsa.gov/blog/).
 We write about progress on our projects, how we work, the culture of 18F, and to educate digital workers in the federal government about important topics.
 We also use our blog to highlight good work being done by other federal agencies and as a recruiting tool for 18F.
-The primary contacts for the blog are [Andre Francisco](https://gsa-tts.slack.com/messages/andre/) and [Greg Boone](https://gsa-tts.slack.com/messages/gregboone/).
+The primary contact for the blog is [Andre Francisco](https://gsa-tts.slack.com/messages/andre/).

 Everyone at 18F is encouraged to write for the blog; you don’t have to be at 18F for a certain amount of time to have interesting ideas to share.
 The first step is to meet with us and [turn your idea into an outline](https://docs.google.com/document/d/1vv5OwsUmaxAGubpY_9za7JJmvL-8SE27HKaEQBumPiA/edit) shaped for a distinct audience.
 From there, check out the [18F Blogging Guide](https://blogging-guide.18f.gov/), which details the process more formally (including necessary approvals), and can tell you more about our mission and process.
 We’re happy to meet you wherever you are in the writing process.